 Beyond the creation of a will, many Americans are increasingly concerned about their powers of attorneys, health care surrogates, living wills, and end of life directives.
 These "life documents," as they are active while you are alive, are equally as important as your will.
 Named executors, successors, beneficiaries, power of attorneys should have several back-up representatives as the mortality rate due to the coronavirus remains unknown.

 According to research in a recent New York Times report, health care workers are more likely to contract COVID 19 than the average person.
 During this pandemic, many doctors and other medical professionals are rushing to have their wills drawn up.
 In addition to doctors, anyone on the front lines in the fight against COVID 19, from hospital custodians to nurses to EMS responders, should either make a will or review and possibly update their existing one.
 However, the truth is no matter what your profession or likelihood of contracting this virus, you should have a properly executed will during this time of considerable uncertainty.

 There are few things you can act on during the COVID 19 pandemic that can bring you assurance and a sense of relief.
-The legal creation of your will and life-directives is an action you can take that protects you and your family.
+The legal creation of your will and life directives is an action you can take that protects you and your family.
 We can help.
-Visit our website to schedule a phone or video conference and we'll get this important process started for you.
+Call us at 770-425-6060 to schedule a phone or video conference and we'll get this important process started for you.